paul-asvb/vierzig-theme-demo/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?https://github.com/ASVBPREAUBV/vierzig-theme-demo)

-## Customizing the theme
+## Using and customising the theme

-If you want to customise hte
+If you want to use this theme you have 3 different options:

+1. Using with simple changes in config.toml
+	//TODO description
+2. Using with style changes
+	//TODO description
+3. Changing the Markup
+	//TODO description

 ## Developing this theme